ugoogalizer/osm/README.md

 #should already be downloaded from above
 cd ~
 tar xf mapnik-v3.1.0.tar.bz2

+#now have to manually extract mason in place, otherwide bootstrap.sh will error trying to get it itself
+tar xf v0.23.0.tar.gz
+mv mason-0.23.0 mapnik-v3.1.0/.mason

+#Now bootstrap and install
 cd mapnik-v3.1.0
 ./bootstrap.sh
 #did get a strange git error here...